-- 1. Arbitrary or capricious awarding of grades - 2.
-Unprofessional conduct by a professor which adversely affects either a student's ability to satisfy academic expectations, whether in the classroom, the field, or a lab, or the student's actual performance - 3.
-Inappropriate or inadequate academic advising - 4.
-Arbitrary dismissal from a ... course or program - 5.
-Irregularities in the implementation of policies or procedures in grievance hearings".
-See here: https://dasa.fiu.edu/all-departments/academic-grievances/ https://cnhs.fiu.edu/ assets/docs/resources/nwcnhs-student-academic-grievance.pdf
+- 1. Unprofessional conduct by a professor which adversely affects either a student's ability to satisfy academic expectations, whether in the classroom, the field, or a lab, or the student's actual performance - 2.
+Improper admission counseling - 3.
+Improper counseling by an adviser - 4.
+Documented arbitrary grading for coursework, comprehensive examination, thesis or dissertation - 5.
+Arbitrary non-renewal of a graduate assistantship or arbitrary dismissal from a course or program https://cnhs.fiu.edu/\assets/docs/resources/nwcnhs-student-academic-grievance.pdf

-Students who wish to appeal MUST FIRST follow the NWCNHS Academic Grievance/Appeal procedure found on the NWCNHS website:
+Students who wish to appeal MUST FIRST follow the NWCNHS academic grievance/appeal procedure found on the NWCNHS website: